 If you are unsure whether you are registered as a distance learner please contact the Library.

-Distance learners can request up to 6 items at a time via the postal loan service.
-We will post items to addresses in the UK, Europe and BFPO using Royal Mail Signed For to the address on your Library account.
-We are unable to post inter-library loan requests outside the UK.
+Distance learners can request up to 4 items at a time via the postal loan service.
+We will post items to addresses in the UK only using Royal Mail Signed For to the address on your Library account.

-If you use the postal loan service, you are responsible for the books from the point that you receive them until they are checked back into the Library so we recommend that you return them before the due date via a postal tracking service.
+If you use the postal loan service, you are responsible for the books from the point that you receive them until they are checked back into the Library so we recommend that you return them via a postal tracking service.

 Before requesting a postal loan, please check if we have an electronic version.
 We encourage you to use e-books but if this is not feasible please request a print copy via the Library website.